Butternut Squash Stuffed Shells with an irresistible sage brown butter sauce.

 Preheat the oven to 350 degrees.

-Stuff the shells carefully with about 2-3 tbsp of the squash mixture.
+Stuff the shells carefully with about 2-3 tablespoon of the squash mixture.

 Don't get too caught up with exact amounts, just do about a heaping spoonful into each shell.